 Yes.
-WP Sheet Editor supports the new Gutenberg editor as of v2.8.0 (CORE).
+WP Sheet Editor supports WordPress +5.0 and the new Gutenberg editor as of v2.8.0 (CORE).
+If you’re using the latest version you have nothing to worry.

-Previous versions of the plugin don’t support Gutenberg and you can edit the post content only if you use the Classic Editor plugin.
+Previous versions of the plugin don’t support Gutenberg, you can edit the post content in the spreadsheet only if you use the Classic Editor plugin.

 The following applies to WP Sheet Editor v2.7.0 and older.